Fabrication Experience

 Pattern created using hand punches

-I have been a self-driven 3D printing hobbyist since middle school.
+I have been a 3D printing hobbyist since middle school.
 The prints shown here were produced independently on various FDM printers and reflect years of experimentation with build plate adhesion, first-layer calibration, print speed, cooling, and layer-to-layer bonding.
-Over time, this hands-on experimentation has helped me build an intuition for how design choices and print setup affect how a part looks, feels, and holds together.
+Over time, this hands-on experimentation has helped me build an intuition for how design choices and print setup affect part quality.

 Basket designed in Onshape using a linear pattern feature, then sanded and hand-painted for a finished surface.